-The pollutant removals at Bassett Creek Park Pond and Winnetka Pond East for each alternative were estimated using the BCWMC P8 model.
+The pollutant (total phosphorus and total suspended solids) removals at Bassett Creek Park Pond and Winnetka Pond East for each alternative were estimated using the BCWMC P8 model.
 The model was first updated to reflect existing conditions, using the bathymetric survey data collected during this study.
 The model was then updated to reflect the additional permanent pool volume provided by each of the alternatives.
 Because Bassett Creek Park Pond is downstream from Winnetka Pond East, and its pollutant removal is therefore affected by changes to Winnetka Pond East, scenarios were run for completion of each individual project and for completing both projects.